$1,785 to $2,368 pp (USD)

 Day 5

-Travel: Drive through the Great Rift Valley floor, passing through the town of Narok.
+Travel: You'll drive through the Great Rift Valley floor, passing through the town of Narok.

 Activity: Afternoon game drive in the Talek or Musiara sectors.